-Check that your preferred brand of lubricant is water-based.
-Water-based lubricants help reduce friction, which can lead to condom breakage.
-Water-based lubricant should be used for all anal sex.
-The use of water-based lubricant can also increase both you and your partner’s sexual pleasure.
+Check that your preferred brand of lubricant is water- or silicone-based, not oil-based.
+Both water- and silicone-based lubricants help to reduce friction, and so help prevent condom breakage.
+Water- and silicone-based lubricant should be used for all anal sex.
+The use of lubricant can also increase both your and your partner’s sexual pleasure.

 Avoid oil-based lubricants

-Oil-based lubricants – such as baby oil, massage oil, Vaseline and petroleum jelly – can cause a condom to weaken and break.
-If condoms break during sex, your partner could be at risk of pregnancy or contracting an STI.
+Oil-based lubricants – for example, baby oil, massage oil and petroleum jelly (such as Vaseline) – can cause a condom to weaken and break.
+If a condom breaks during sex, your partner could be at risk of pregnancy or contracting an STI.

-If a condom breaks, you and your partner may need to speak to your doctor or sexual health service about:
+If a condom breaks, you and your partner may need to speak to your GP or sexual health service about:

-- Emergency contraception, sometimes known as the ‘morning after’ pill, if condoms are your only form of contraception.
-Emergency contraception is available over the counter from pharmacies
+- emergency contraception (sometimes known as the ‘morning after’ pill) if condoms are your only form of contraception.
+Emergency contraception is available over the counter from most pharmacies

 - Do not flush the condom down the toilet.